spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 peripheral!  ( ? -- )         set peripheral supply status, 0 switch off

-lcd-emit     ( ? -- )         Emits a character (writes a character to the LCD display) lcd-emit?    ( -- ? )         LCD ready to get a character (I2C not busy)
+lcd-emit     ( ? -- )         emit a character (writes a character to the LCD display) lcd-emit?    ( -- ? )         LCD ready to get a character (I2C not busy)
-lcdpos!      ( x y -- )       Set LCD cursor position,
+lcdpos!      ( x y -- )       set LCD cursor position,
                               x (column) horizontal position, max.
 127
                               y (row) vertical position (a line consists of 8 pixels), max.
-7 lcdpos@      (  -- x y )      Get the current LCD cursor position lcdclr       (  --  )         Clears the LCD display, sets the cursor to 0, 0 lcdfont      ( u --  )        Select the font, u: 0 6x8, 1 8x8, 2 8X16 , 3 12X16
+7 lcdpos@      (  -- x y )      get the current LCD cursor position lcdclr       (  --  )         clear the LCD display, sets the cursor to 0, 0 lcdfont      ( u --  )        select the font, u: 0 6x8, 1 8x8, 2 8X16 , 3 12X16
-lcdcolumn!   ( u -- )         Write a column (8 pixels) to the current position.
+lcdcolumn!   ( u -- )         write a column (8 pixels) to the current position.
 Increment position.
-Bit 0 on top lcdcolumn@   ( -- u )         Read a column (8 pixels) from the current position
+Bit 0 on top lcdcolumn@   ( -- u )         read a column (8 pixels) from the current position
 ```